-Our Primate Environmental Endocrinology Lab (PEEL) explores how ecological interactions and global environmental change driven by human activity affect primates via the endocrine and immune systems, as well as the gut microbiome.
-We study primates, including humans, around the world, including our own research in Uganda, Costa Rica, and Panama, as well as collaborations across Africa, Asia, Europe, and the Americas.
+Our Primate Environmental Endocrinology Lab (PEEL) explores how ecological interactions and global environmental change driven by human activity affect primates across tropical forests and other ecosystems globally.
+We study primates, including humans, around the world, including our own research in Uganda, Costa Rica, Panama, and India, as well as collaborations across Africa, Asia, Europe, and the Americas.

 Research questions with relevance to the dietary ecology of primates and evolution of modern human biology currently addressed in PEEL include: How prevalent are endocrine-active chemicals in the diets of various primate species?
 Are there differences in exposure based upon dietary niche (e.g., frugivores vs. folivores) or phylogeny (e.g., monkeys vs. apes)?
 What environmental factors influence the phytosteroid content of wild plants and how does this affect primate feeding behavior?
 Does the ingestion of phytosteroids alter rates of aggressive, anxiety-related, or mating behaviors?
 We are currently addressing these questions using a comparative framework in which we examine the relative exposure and susceptibility to endocrine-active chemicals across various primate species in Africa, Latin America, and Asia.